3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

   - Use FDT for passing information to Skiboot.

 ???

+Some decisions were made to make the porting easier.

 There is a comment in SBE code that HB team asked them to configure serial, because HB couldn't fit the code to do so.
 Remember that HB is ~30 MB and SBE